surtarso/ASAPCabinetFE/README.md

 - Tournaments. (maybe)

 ## In Development now:

+- Integration of [VPXGUITools](https://github.com/surtarso/vpx-gui-tools) for table management. (--editor)

-Check out how the new editor is looking with the latest source build!
-It's almost done so some functionalities are not yet implemented.
+The **new editor** is almost ready and can be *beta tested* with the [latest release](https://github.com/surtarso/ASAPCabinetFE/releases/tag/v1.2.10)!
+It's almost done but some functionalities are not yet implemented.
 Use it's own binary `ASAPCabinetFE-Editor` or start with `ASAPCabinetFE --editor` (or `-e` for short) to open it up.
-Suggestions are highly appreciated!

-- Integration of [VPXGUITools](https://github.com/surtarso/vpx-gui-tools) for table management. (--editor)
+Please report any issues or suggestions!

 ## Contribute
 Contributions are very welcome!
 Check the [TODO](TODO) list, open issues or pull requests to help improve this app—every bit helps.